Pass The IELTS

 7 Invaluable Tips to Help You Pass IELTS!

 The IELTS is an exam that will test your proficiency in the English language.
 It is composed of four parts; the Listening, Writing, Reading and the Speaking tests.
-The IELTS is a comprehensive test that will reveal how well versed you are in English, whether you are comfortable using English in different situations or not and also whether you will be able to communicate well in an English speaking country.
-If you are planning to take the IELTS, then this article can be helpful as it gives seven invaluable tips to help you pass IELTS.
+This test is a comprehensive test that will reveal how well versed you are in English, whether you are comfortable using English in different situations or not and also whether you will be able to communicate well in an English speaking country.
+If you are planning to take the test, then this article can be helpful as it gives seven invaluable tips to help you pass IELTS.

 Seven Tips to Help You Pass IELTS: